Saturday, 20 March 2021

 Friday, 5 March 2021

-Nurse-Verse: PATIENTS and their MALADIES, part #1
+PATIENTS and THEIR MALADIES, part #2

-BPH (benign prostatic hypertrophy)
+bph (benign prostatic hypertrophy)

-Brain symptoms (post-concussion)
+brain symptoms (post-concussion)

-Common cold
+common cold

 Conn's syndrome (aldosterone excess)

-Diabetes insipidus
+diabetes insipidus

 (for continuation, see the link below)